slaytanic87/Tetris/README.md

 | 8   |  Stop game   |
 ---

-Handling data field with SockJs
+Handling field & block data with SockJs
 ======

-Create your SockJS eventbus on the client side with following path
+Create your SockJS eventbus on the client side with the following path
 * `yourTetrisFxAppIp:3000/api/eventbus`

-Addresses
+#### Addresses

 Field data model